 Minimum working age:: Individuals under 15 years old can only work 12 hours a week while attending school and 35 hours while on vacation.
 A break must be provided every 4.5 consecutive hours of work to employees under 18 years of age, and they cannot work the night shift.

-Employees are paid on a monthly basis, with paydays being either at the end of the month or on the 15th of each month.
+Regarding payroll in Denmark, employees are paid on a monthly basis, with paydays being either at the end of the month or on the 15th of each month.

 Social Security Deductions in Denmark

 When hiring employees in Denmark, Employment law sustains that the Danish social security system is financed primarily through ordinary tax revenue and requires very limited social security contributions for employees and employers.
-All individuals working in Denmark and fully tax liable to Denmark and who are covered by Danish social security must also pay labor market supplementary pension (ATP).
+All individuals working in Denmark and fully tax liable to Denmark and who are covered by Danish social security must also pay a labor market supplementary pension (ATP).